x35a/kantor/Events.md

-How to add event handler:
+# How to add event handler
 https://uk.javascript.info/introduction-browser-events#vikoristannya-atributa-html

 1 in tag attribute